-In collaboration with Western's Centre for Teaching and Learning, faculty, staff, and academic units will innovate in curriculum design, instructional strategies, and learner assessment; and we will disseminate our innovation and research work in order to solidify our place as leaders in the realm of renewing post-secondary education.
+In collaboration with Western's Centre for Teaching and Learning, faculty, staff, and academic units will innovate in curriculum design, instructional strategies, and learner assessment; and we will disseminate our innovation and research work in order to solidify our place as leaders in the renewal of post-secondary education.

-As digital advances accelerate over the next years, it will be essential for the University's leaders to be open to and supportive of new pedagogical technologies and techniques as they are proposed and developed by faculty, staff, and academic units.
+As digital advances accelerate, it will be essential for the University's leaders to be open to and supportive of new pedagogical technologies and techniques as they are proposed and developed by faculty, staff, and academic units.

-Recognizing the synergy of teaching, learning, and research, we will intensify our efforts and deepen the integration of research into the academic programs we offer.
+Recognizing the synergy of teaching, learning, and research, we will deepen the integration of research into the academic programs we offer.
 We will create space for a "grand challenges" approach to teaching and research for those who would like to organize their efforts in this way.